twibiral/obsidian-execute-code/README.md

 ## Future Work

-- Find better way to show that the program is running (for example a loading sign).
 - Notebook Mode similar to Jupyter
 - Key combination to execute all code blocks in a file
 - Error warning when the execution fails (e.g. when python isn't installed)